-Deposits in each local and area bank are insured by the FDIC in the amount of \$250,000 for interest bearing accounts and \$250,000 for non-interest bearing accounts.
-The banks used by the Town participate in the Dodd-Frank Act.
-Under this program, the FDIC provides unlimited protection to all noninterest-bearing accounts through December 31, 2012.
-Bank accounts and the local government investment pool are also insured by the State Deposit Guarantee Fund in the amount of \$400,000.
+Deposits in each local and area bank are insured by the FDIC in the amount of \$250,000 for interest bearing accounts and \$250,000 for non-interest bearing accounts in the amount of \$400,000.
 However, due to the relatively small size of the Guarantee Fund in relationship to the total deposits covered and other legal implications, recovery of material principal losses may be significant to individual organizations.